JvanKatwijk/qt-dab/README.md

 ![4.4](/qt-dab-4-config-widget.png?raw=true)

-The functionality of the versions is (almost) the same, version 5.1 has
-- most users will not use it - the possibility of generating "eti" files.
+The functionality of the versions is (almost) the same, version 5.1 has (most users will not use it though) the possibility of generating "eti" files.
 If there is serious interest for adding the feature to the Qt-DAB-4 interface, then let me know.